tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 Handshake Overhead: 12 bytes (6 messages)
 Record Overhead: 2 bytes (2 records) + 8 bytes (auth tag).

-[[OPEN ISSUE: We'll actually need a length field for the ClientHello, so add 1 here]]
+[[OPEN ISSUE: We'll actually need a length field for the ServerHello, to separate it from the ciphertext.]]

 Total Size: 188 bytes.